88lex/sasync/README.md

 ###  Destination requirements

-- Must be a Team Drive (TD) or local drive
-- Must work with Service Accounts (SA)
+- Must be a Team Drive (TD) to work with Service Accounts (SA)
-- Must have read/write (RW) permission
+- Must have read/write/delete (RWD) permissions on the destination
-- If any of the above not true then you are better off using rclone sync/copy directly.
+- You can use `sasync` with destinations that do not have service accounts, but quotas may limit what you can copy/sync

 ###  Source requirements